Robrowno/django-raceway/README.md

 Validator code for preventing previous dates from being set for creating trackdays found on stackoverflow: [Prevent past dates being set](https://stackoverflow.com/questions/4941974/django-how-to-set-datefield-to-only-accept-today-future-dates)

 I found the code for storing phone numbers in my models from stackoverflow as well: [Phone Number Validator](https://stackoverflow.com/questions/19130942/whats-the-best-way-to-store-a-phone-number-in-django-models)

+I made a mock up of my checkout page using the template provided by [mdboostrap](https://mdbootstrap.com/docs/standard/extended/credit-card/) - With this I was better able to visualise what I needed in my checkout page and how I wanted it to look.

 ## Personal Credits